 Since 2010 I have held a courtesy appointment in the School of Engineering and Applied Sciences at Harvard University.
-In August 2016 I became a Fellow of Y Combinator Research, the philanthropic arm of the Y Combinator venture capital firm and startup incubator.
-All my work done with the support of YCR will be made freely available to the public.
+From 2016 through 2019 I was a Fellow of Y Combinator Research, the philanthropic arm of the Y Combinator venture capital firm and startup incubator.
+During the winter-spring semester of 2018 I was journalist-in-residence at the Simons Institute for the Theory of Computing at the University of California Berkeley.

 How to reach me